 A dedication to and celebration of the environment is intrinsic to his art and he has frequently worked with Cornwall Wildlife Trust over the years.
 Jackson's practice involves both plein air and studio work and embraces an extensive range of materials and techniques including mixed media, large canvases, print making and sculpture.

-He will be welcomed to our Discovery Day as our special guest speaker by our President, Professor Jan Pentreath.
+He was welcomed to our Discovery Day as our special guest speaker by our President, Professor Jan Pentreath.